-- Rebates: Rebates, or partial refunds after a purchase, are normally applied prior to any solar tax credits being calculated.
-Solar rebates might be given by your local utility company, by your county or by your state.
+- Rebates: Rebates, or partial refunds after a purchase, are typically applied prior to any solar tax credits being calculated.
+Solar rebates may be given by your local utility company, by your state or by your county.

 Federal Solar Incentives

 Click here to learn more about the new Inflation Reduction Act.
-To understand how the new Clean Energy Credit will apply to you, reach out to your local Fairfield solar installers.
+The best way to understand how the new Clean Energy Credit might apply to you is to get in touch with your local Fairfield solar panel company.